 Because our policies are so unique for the real estate industry we work hard to be very transparent and clear with listers about who is allowed and who is not allowed to post on Listings Project.
 Before anyone can post a space in New York City they have to confirm that they are not a real estate broker, property manager or developer or other third party.
 We also carefully vet each listing, to make sure that nothing slips through the cracks.
 On the rare occasion that someone attempts to post with us who should not, our community managers remove the listing and notify the lister.

 Beyond the four categories we prohibit, which are listed below, Listings Project works to make sure our policies and processes foster an inclusive and equitable community.
-Our equity and inclusion statement is the backbone of these efforts, and everyone who uses Listings Project must agree to it.
+Our equity and inclusion statement and community agreements are two pillars of these efforts, and everyone who uses Listings Project must agree to abide by the agreements set forth in these documents.
 Sometimes, part of making Listings project an equitable and safe space means removing and blocking listers whose behavior is contrary to our equity and inclusion policies.
 In these cases, as with all of our policies, our priority is protecting the most vulnerable members of our community.

 Prohibited Individuals and Listings Types

 If you are a broker you cannot post on Listings Project, even if the space you are sharing is not one that you are representing as a broker, for example, your own home or rental.
 Additionally, we do not allow spaces that have broker fees attached, or that are represented by a broker, even if the person posting the listing is not the broker.
 In other words, to post your space on Listings Project you must not be a broker and your space must not in any way be represented by a broker or have a broker fee attached to it.